ist-dresden/composum-launch/README.md

 - **pages/docker**: docker image based on slingstarter, it deploys both the newest version of the [Composum Nodes](https://github.com/ist-dresden/composum), [Composum Platform](https://github.com/ist-dresden/composum-platform) and [Composum Pages](https://github.com/ist-dresden/composum-pages).
 On dockerhub this is available as [composum/pages](https://cloud.docker.com/u/composum/repository/docker/composum/pages).
 (TODO: make this based on slingstarter-stepwisedeploy.)

+- **featurelauncher**: docker image using the feature launcher, deploying a snapshot of Sling Starter 12 and preparing for further deployments both as feature archives and as packages from the filesystem.

 - compatibility/**slingstarter-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).

 - compatibility/**nodes-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).